videocom/F5-TTS-ONNX/README.md

         'enable_qdq_optimizer': True
      }]
      ```
-   - Remember `pip install onnxruntime-openvino --upgrade` first.
+   - Remember `pip uninstall onnxruntime-gpu` and `pip uninstall onnxruntime-directml` first.
+Next `pip install onnxruntime-openvino --upgrade`.
-   - Next, set `session_opts.graph_optimization_level = onnxruntime.GraphOptimizationLevel.ORT_ENABLE_BASIC` to reduce conflicts.
 3. **Intel OpenVINO**:
    - If you are using a recent Intel chip, you can try `['OpenVINOExecutionProvider']` with provider_options `'device_type': 'XXX'`, where `XXX` can be one of the following options:  (No guarantee that it will work or function well)
      - `CPU`